dynexcoin/dynexsdk_testnet/README.md

 # Usage

-To enable sampling on the local machine, specify the parameter "testnet=False":
+To enable sampling on the local machine, specify the parameter "mainnet=False":

 ```
 model = dynex.BQM(bqm, logging=True);